Next course 8.2.2027–12.4.2028

 A maximum of 20 participants will be selected for the training.
 If you are on the waiting list for the course, your application will be processed in order of arrival.

-Based on written applications, the suitable applicants will be invited to an individual interview held online.
+Following the review of written applications, selected applicants will be invited to an individual online interview.

 Ms. Sanna Vaurula, sanna.vaurula(at)tampereenkesayliopisto.fi